ChrisCuss/Lighthouse-Final-Project/README.md

 - **PCA**: Applied Principal Component Analysis for dimensionality reduction.
 - **Cluster Profiles**: Created detailed profiles based on segment characteristics.

+## Imported Libraries

+(image.png)

 ## Cluster Profiles and Strategic Insights:

-### Cluster 1: Low Volume Clients
+### Cluster 0: Low Volume Clients
-- **Purchasing Behavior:** These clients make selective purchases, typically aligned with specific events or seasons of the year.
-Possibly also only purchasing when special deals are offered.
+- **Purchasing Behavior:** These clients typically buy less and often only during specific times like special events or when there are discounts.
+They're not frequent buyers and usually make smaller purchases compared to others.
-- **Client Profile:** Primarily event organizers and small restaurant owners who seek distinctive offerings to enhance their events.
+- **Client Profile:** Mostly made up of small event organizers, and owners of little shops and restaurants who are looking for unique Tequila options.
-- **Strategy Insight:** Highlighting product exclusivity and offering event-centric promotions could effectively engage this segment.
+- **Strategy Insight:** To really get this group's attention, we could roll out special offers and engaging promotions.
+Focusing on increasing our visibility during their slow times or off-peak hours might also help boost their purchases.

-### Cluster 2: Niche Hospitality Venues
+### Cluster 1: Niche Hospitality Venues
-- **Purchasing Behavior:** Demonstrates a preference for quality, with purchases made on a more regular basis than the first group, though still selective.
+- **Purchasing Behavior:** This group tends to prefer quality over quantity, buying more regularly than the first group but still choosing selectively.
+Their purchases are generally below average, which might indicate a sensitivity to prices or a limited selection.
-- **Client Profile:** Includes boutique bars and specialized venues that aim to provide unique experiences to their patrons.
+- **Client Profile:** Comprised of boutique bars, especially those with a focus on Tequila or Mexican themes, and other specialized venues.
-- **Strategy Insight:** Providing exclusive products and marketing support can help these establishments elevate their customer experience.
+- **Strategy Insight:** To enhance their experience and satisfaction, we could offer exclusive products and provide dedicated marketing support to these venues.

-### Cluster 3: Volume Purchasers
+### Cluster 2: Volume Purchasers
-- **Purchasing Behavior:** Characterized by consistent, high-volume purchases for resale or supply to large-scale sales volumes.
+- **Purchasing Behavior:** This cluster shows consistent, high-volume purchasing habits, ideal for resale or supplying large events.
+They frequently buy a wide range of products, including high amounts of premium lines like Siempre Anejo and Siempre Exclusivo Vivo.
-- **Client Profile:** This group consists of wholesalers, retail outlets, and major event organizers seeking reliable bulk purchasing options.
+- **Client Profile:** Made up of wholesalers, large retail outlets, and organizers of major events who need reliable bulk purchasing options.
-- **Strategy Insight:** Offering volume discounts, ensuring consistent supply, and providing marketing materials can strengthen partnerships.
+- **Strategy Insight:** Strengthening relationships with these customers can be achieved by offering volume discounts, ensuring a consistent supply, and providing tailored marketing support.
+Keeping supply reliable, prioritizing these customers for new launches, and recognizing their needs with discounts are key to keeping them engaged.

-### Cluster 4: Retail and Hospitality Chains
+### Cluster 3: Retail and Hospitality Chains
-- **Purchasing Behavior:** Exhibits very high purchase volumes, indicating a steady demand for business operations or corporate events.
+- **Purchasing Behavior:** Characterized by extremely high purchase volumes, these clients consistently demand products for business operations and corporate events.
-- **Client Profile:** Comprises large chain corporations, hospitality chains, and institutional clients with varied needs.
+- **Client Profile:** Includes large chain corporations, hospitality chains, and institutional clients, each with diverse and specific needs.
-- **Strategy Insight:** Tailored account management and bespoke product offerings can meet their diverse requirements and foster long-term relationships.
+- **Strategy Insight:** Effective strategies include tailored account management and bespoke product offerings designed to meet their varied requirements.
+Strengthen relationships through customized partnership plans, reliable supply chains, and exclusive business buyer programs.
+Additionally, consider developing unique marketing collaborations, particularly for restaurants and tasting rooms, to enhance their customer experiences.

-### Cluster 5: Luxury and Premium Segment
+### Cluster 4: Luxury and Premium Segment
-- **Purchasing Behavior:** Prefers premium products, focusing on quality and exclusivity to enhance their high-end service offerings.
+- **Purchasing Behavior:** This cluster shows a strong preference for premium products, with a significant focus on quality and exclusivity.
+Notably high purchases of Siempre Supremo and Siempre Rebel Cask highlight their orientation towards luxury and premium offerings.
-- **Client Profile:** Luxury hotels, upscale restaurants, and exclusive clubs seeking to offer premium experiences.
+- **Client Profile:** Composed of luxury hotels, upscale restaurants, and exclusive clubs, all dedicated to providing top-tier experiences.
-- **Strategy Insight:** Developing exclusive product lines or experiences tailored for the luxury market can offer competitive advantages.
+- **Strategy Insight:** To stay competitive and appealing to this segment, developing exclusive product lines or bespoke experiences tailored to the luxury market is essential.
+These initiatives should emphasize uniqueness and high quality, aligning with the expectations of luxury consumers.

 ## Technical Challenges and Solutions
 During the project, we encountered several technical challenges that required creative and effective solutions: